mitruly/docusearch/README.md

 To run the tests:
 - Activate your virtual environment (in the `functional_tests` directory): `source .virtualenv/bin/activate`
 - Run the tests using `./run_tests.py`
-- Deactivate your virtual environment
+- Deactivate your virtual environment: `deactivate`

 Note: If any of the dependencies in `requirements.txt` change, `bootstrap.sh` should be run again.